Leaf-Agriculture/docs/docs/satellite_overview.md

 This API accepts field boundary polygons and returns processed, cropped, and color-corrected RGB and NDVI images every time there is a new image available.
-We also provide information like percent cloud coverage of the field, the data coverage percentage, and the Sentinel tile source for each image as well.
+We also provide information like percent cloud coverage of the field, the data coverage percentage, and the tile source for each image as well.

 Currently, our Satellite service runs without a relationship between our Field Services, and the User Management Services.
 However, we are working to integrate it into the `leafUser` hierarchy, and the Fields Service.